milind-prajapat/Sudoku/README.md

 # Sudoku
 Sudoku Recognition And Its Solution Using Image Processing And Constraint Programming And Backtracking

 This work allows optical recognition and solution of the sudoku.
-Image processing techniques enable its detection and extraction of the digits.
+Image processing techniques enable its detection and extraction of digits.
 The extracted digits are then recognized using a convolutional neural network combined with a deep neural network.
 Constraint programming combined with backtracking enables the faster solution of the sudoku, no matter how hard it is.

 Sample images used for recognition and solution can be found in [Sudoku](https://github.com/milind-prajapat/Sudoku/tree/main/Sudoku) directory of the repository.